PizzaMyHeart/filum/README.md

 ## Contributing

-Not currently open to pull requests, but questions and suggestions are more than welcome.
+Not currently accepting pull requests while I clean up the spaghet, but questions and suggestions are more than welcome.
 Feel free to open a GitHub issue.

 ## Disclaimer